S.O.S. Titanic

 S.O.S.
-Titanic is a 1979 drama disaster television movie that depicts the doomed 1912 maiden voyage from the perspective of three distinct groups of passengers in first, second and third class.
-The script was written by James Costigan and directed by William Hale (credited as Billy Hale).
-It is the first Titanic film to be filmed and released in colour.
+Titanic is a 1979 drama disaster television movie that depicts the doomed 1912 maiden voyage of RMS Titanic from the perspective of three distinct groups of passengers in first, second and third class.
+Produced by EMI Films, the script, written by James Costigan, was based at least in part on survivor Lawrence Beesley's book The Loss of The SS Titanic: Its Story and Its Lessons, by One of the Survivors.
+The all star cast included David Janssen, Ian Holm, David Warner, Helen Mirren and Cloris Leachman.
+Directed by William Hale (credited as Billy Hale) with soundtrack by Howard Blake, it is the first Titanic film to be filmed and released in colour, not counting the 1964 musical The Unsinkable Molly Brown.

 Plot

-First class passengers include a May–December couple, multi-millionaire John Jacob Astor IV (David Janssen) and his new wife Madeleine Talmage Force (Beverly Ross); their friend, Molly Brown (Cloris Leachman); another pair of honeymooners, Daniel and Mary Marvin (Jerry Houser and Deborah Fallender); and Benjamin Guggenheim (John Moffatt), returning to his wife and children after a scandalous affair.
+First class passengers include a May–December couple, multi-millionaire John Jacob Astor IV (David Janssen) and his new wife Madeleine Talmage Force as they sought to maintain a reputable position in society; their friend, Molly Brown; another pair of honeymooners, Daniel and Mary Marvin; and Benjamin Guggenheim, returning to his wife and children after a scandalous affair.

-One plot line relates the tentative shipboard romance of two schoolteachers, Lawrence Beesley (David Warner, later appearing in the James Cameron 1997 film Titanic) and the fictional Leigh Goodwin (Susan Saint James).
+One plot line relates two schoolteachers, Lawrence Beesley and the fictional Leigh Goodwin, as they hesitantly become involved in a romantic interest in the other.

-In steerage, the plot focuses on the experiences of eight Irish immigrants, who are first depicted approaching the ship from a tender in the harbor of Queenstown (now Cobh), Ireland.
-These characters, all based on real people, include Katie Gilnagh (played by Shevaun Bryers), Kate Mullens, Mary Agatha Glynn, Bridget Bradley, Daniel Buckley, Jim Farrell, Martin Gallagher, and David Charters.
-During the voyage, Martin Gallagher falls for an unnamed "Irish beauty", played by Antoinette O'Reilly.
+In steerage, the plot focuses on the experiences of eight Irish immigrants, who board the ship from a tender in the harbor of Queenstown (now Cobh), Ireland.
+These characters, all based on real people, include Katie Gilnagh, Kate Mullens, Mary Agatha Glynn, Bridget Bradley, Daniel Buckley, Jim Farrell, Martin Gallagher, and David Charters.
+During the voyage, Martin Gallagher falls for an unnamed "Irish beauty".

-The cast also includes Helen Mirren in a small role (as Mary Sloan, a real-life surviving Titanic stewardess).